still is the written word

 This is a dying art.
 And why not?
 More and more people are keyboard and computer literate.
 Why commit your writing to a single copy in a medium that cannot be sent to print without being typed into a computer at some point?
 Imagine writing a novel by hand (or typed with a typewriter), and losing that single copy.
 No backups.
 No cloud.
 All gone.

-Typing into a computer word processor?
+Typing into a computer?

-This makes editing much easier, and to send off your writing to be printed read, edited, or printed.
-But typing does not feel like writing to me.
-It’s not because typing slows me down.
-I can type like crazy and any mistakes are usually caught by spell checking.
-I just don’t feel like a writer when I am typing.
-I feel more like I am writing code (which I also do).
+This makes editing much easier, and to send off your writing to be read, edited, or printed.
+But typing does not feel like writing to me; typing slows me down.
+Not physically, but creatively.
+I can type like crazy and most mistakes are usually caught by spell checking.
+But this speed comes at the price of not taking time to consider what I am writing.
+And writing without careful consideration can be dreadful.

 reMarkable 2

-And write!
+And I write!
 I am writing again!
 With a pen, hearing the scratch of pen on paper.
 At my desk; on the couch; in bed; in the parking lot when an idea comes.
 And when I am done, I convert my handwriting to text and send it to my computer, giving me the best of both worlds.

 1 Comment